binkley/kotlin-rational/README.md

 [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754), and using the _affinely extended real line_ as a model.
 However, this code does not consider `+0` or `-0`, treating all zeros as `0`, and distinguishes +∞ from -∞ (as opposed to the projectively extended real line).
-In these ways, this code does not represent a proper _field_.
+In these ways, `BigRational` does not represent a proper _Field_.

-The code for `FiniteBigRational` _should_ simply be ℚ, and raise `ArithmeticException` when encountering impossible circumstances.
+The code for `FiniteBigRational`, however, _should_ simply be ℚ, and raises `ArithmeticException` when encountering impossible circumstances.

 ### Prefer readability